-Chapter 941, California Legislature, 1991 Sessions, amended Chapter 138 and requires the City and the Contractor, California Resources Long Beach, Inc. (CRLBI), to prepare a one-year Annual Plan, which includes an itemized budget of intended expenditures.
+Chapter 941, California Legislature, 1991 Sessions, amended Chapter 138 and requires the City and the Field Contractor, California Resources Long Beach, Inc. (CRLBI), to prepare a one-year Annual Plan (Plan), which includes an itemized budget of intended expenditures.

-The Annual Plan provides for the further development of the LBU through the Agreement for Implementation of an Optimized Waterflood Program that was entered into in November 1991 as part of the above legislation.
-Preparation is a joint effort by staff from the City's Energy Resources Department (Unit Operator), CRLBI (Field Contractor), and THUMS Long Beach Company (Agent for Field Contractor).
-A copy of the Annual Plan is attached.
+The Plan provides for the further development of the LBU through the Agreement for Implementation of an Optimized Waterflood Program that was entered into in November 1991 as part of the above legislation.
+Preparation of the Plan is a joint effort by City staff of the City's Energy Resources Department (Unit Operator), CRLBI (Field Contractor), and THUMS Long Beach Company (Agent for Field Contractor).
+A copy of the Plan is attached.

-This matter was reviewed by Deputy City Attorney Richard F. Anthony on February 18, 2020 and by Revenue Management Officer Geraldine Alejo on February 27, 2020.
+This matter was reviewed by Deputy City Attorney Richard F. Anthony on February 22, 2022 and by Revenue Management Officer Geraldine Alejo on March 4, 2022.